Ukraine: To defeat Russia, people must have a stake in the country’s future

 Unfortunately, nothing like this can be seen in Ukrainian president Volodymyr Zelensky’s “victory plan”, which has finally been revealed to the nation.
 On the contrary, what stands out in the plan is its disproportionate reliance on the West.
 It represents a quite remarkable shift from the earlier emotional appeals for solidarity to luring support with access to natural resources and promises of outsourcing Ukrainian troops for the European Union’s security.
 As far as this vision is from our dreams about re-joining “the European family”, this might appear to be a sober approach, given the pervasive hypocrisy in international politics.
 But what makes it feel even more humiliating is being turned down almost immediately.
 While previously, relentless pressure — bordering on intrusiveness — achieved the unimaginable, today’s shifting political environment signals that those limits have been reached.

 Dependence on external actors to solve our problems is symptomatic of the chosen political course, which has taken our people for granted and resulted in barely concealed internal fragility.
-Sotsialnyi Rukh (Social Movement) demands a sincere dialogue with society on how we arrived here and what we can realistically expect.
-Militant rhetoric from the government raises expectations, but failure to act on them by uniting the entire society and mobilising all resources for defence only deepens distrust and disappointment.
+Sotsialnyi Rukh (Social Movement) demands a sincere dialogue from the government with society on how we arrived here and what we can realistically expect.
+Militant rhetoric raises expectations, but failure to act on them by uniting the entire society and mobilising all resources for defence only deepens distrust and disappointment.

-The question remains open: who will replace those on the frontlines?
+However, the question remains open: who will replace those on the frontlines?
 Aware of conditions in the army, civilians no longer queue at draft stations but actively evade mobilisation.
 Reported cases of draft dodging have tripled since 2023, and polls consistently show that nearly half of respondents view this as reasonable.
 Appeals to civic duty ring hollow when the state openly declares that it owes nothing to its citizens.
 According to the minister of social policy Oksana Zholnovich: “We need to break everything that is social today and simply reformat from scratch the new social contract about social policy in our state.”
-Meanwhile, the parliamentary chair of social policy has stated: “We are not a ministry of payment, Ukrainians should be more self-sufficient and less rely on the state.”
+Meanwhile, the parliamentary chair of social policy is convinced that “Ukrainians should be more self-sufficient and less rely on the state.”
 The brutality and impunity of draft officers, who press-gang men off the streets, only exacerbate the issue.
 More than 1600 complaints have been filed with the Ombudsman in 2024, but the results are yet to be seen.
-Meanwhile, reports from the battlefield describe how unmotivated, untrained, and even unfit recruits endanger the rest, making the result of increasing coercion questionable.
+In the meantime, reports from the battlefield describe how unmotivated, untrained, and even unfit recruits endanger the rest, making the result of increasing coercion questionable.

 The broader picture suggests a deliberate choice by the ruling elites to shift the burden of resisting aggression onto ordinary people.
 Skyrocketing prices, meagre wages, and social austerity go hand-in-hand with restricted collective bargaining, increased taxes on low- and middle-income earners, and continued corruption — even in defence matters.
 What makes this worse is the political class’s preference to disregard the chance for unprecedented unity we all experienced once the invasion began.
 Instead they opt for sowing divisions by exploiting fears of traumatised society and fueling suspicion by constantly singling out new internal enemies: Russian speakers, “victims of colonial thinking”, followers of Moscow priests, collaborators, Kremlin agents, or queer.
 Ukrainians on the front are pointed to the ungrateful in the rear, who in turn should blame those “comfortably” sitting abroad.

 This brings us back to the president’s “victory plan”, which, despite its emphasis on strength, only exposes Ukraine’s weaknesses.
-Some argue this may be Zelensky’s final ultimatum to the West — destined for rejection — before a complete turn-around toward a forced compromise with the enemy.
+Some argue this may be Zelensky’s final ultimatum to the West — destined for rejection — before a complete U-turn toward a forced compromise with the enemy.
 This is not entirely without grounds, as polls suggest more than half of the population would be willing to negotiate or freeze the conflict if Western support is withdrawn.

 But what are the chances that a deal with Russia would lead to sustainable, let alone just, peace?
 Even assuming president Vladimir Putin is willing to negotiate in good faith — which is not a given — such talks might be prone to failure, result in a stillborn deal, or be a temporary pause before fighting resumes.